walkerofthesky/web-homework/NOTES.md

 I list them here in order that I completed them:

 1. Seed the database.
 I used a NPM package, `mongoose-seed`, and created a file named `seed.js` in the root of the webserver project.
 It runs after the `mongodb` script automatically because I named the script `postmongodb`.
 I did this to ensure that Mongo DB was up and running before trying to seed it.

+2. Add a user interface to allow entry of new transactions.
+I decided to use Material UI to speed up the process for common elements, like the dialog, buttons and form fields.
+It has been a while since I used GraphQL, so I had to spend some time looking how to do things.
+It will come back to me as I use it more.
+I left out editing and removing transactions at this point for sake of time.